microsoftgraph/msgraph-sdk-dotnet-core/docs/headers.md

 ```

-*Currently, requests that have a return type of `void` do not return response headers and cannot be inspected.*
+*Currently, requests that have a return type of `void` or `Stream` do not return response headers and cannot be inspected.*